ShrRa/interpython_hpc/_episodes/14-command-line.md

 hello_world_copy.sh  hello_world.sh
 ```
 > ## including paths in cp and mv
 > You do not always have to be in a directory to copy or move a file.
 If the file you want to move is not in your current directory, you can refer to the file you want to move with both the path from your current directory and the filename.
 Similarly, where you want to move a file can also include a path.
-Let's say I was in my `hpc_course` directory and I want to copy my hello_world.sh file to hello_world_3.sh.
+Let's say I was in my `hpc_course` directory and I want to copy my `hello_world.sh` file to `hello_world_3.sh`.
 The format looks like this:
 > ```bash
 > $ pwd
 > /home/edu02/hpc_course/code